Minuscule 69: Text

 In the Pauline epistles and Catholic epistles, its text is considered a representative of the Byzantine text-type.
 For these books, Aland placed its text in Category V (Category V manuscripts are "Manuscripts with a purely or predominantly Byzantine text").
 In the Book of Revelation its text belongs to the Byzantine text-type, but with a large number of unique textual variants, in close relationship to Uncial 046 and Minuscule 61, which appears to have been copied from it.
 These three manuscripts constitute a subgroup of the Byzantine text-type.
+Although there is no liturgical markings in the codex, it is likely many of its various readings have arisen from lectionaries.